zeptofs/nz-api-documentation/source/index.html.md

 `GET /bank_accounts`

 By default, all Bank Accounts will be returned.
-There can currently be only 1 active bank account.

 > Example responses